ibm-cloud-docs/secrets-manager/framework/ha-dr.md

 ### Customer recovery from BYOK loss

-If your service instance was provisioned by using the root key from either {{site.data.keyword.keymanagementservicefull}} or {{site.data.keyword.hscrypto}} and you accidentally deleted the root key, open a support case for the respective service, and include the following information:
+If your service instance was provisioned by using the root key from either {{site.data.keyword.keymanagementservicefull}} or {{site.data.keyword.hscrypto}} and you accidentally deleted the root key, open a support case for the service, and include the following information:
 - Your service instance's CRN
 - Your backup Key Protect or HPCS instance's CRN
 - The new Key Protect or HPCS root key ID